Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 ## Symbol identity breaks in the facial system

-In the facial system, the official model does not preserve direct writer selection of a stable final ISWA symbol.
+In the facial system, the official model does not preserve direct writer control over a stable set of selected facial symbols and their authored placement.

-Instead, the writer enters a sequence of facial elements that the font interprets and merges into a rendered face.
+Instead, the writer enters a sequence of facial elements that the font interprets and arranges into a rendered face.

 That shifts part of symbol formation into font behavior and designer interpretation.

+It also means the font can end up deciding more than simple drawing details.

+It can affect how facial elements are stacked, grouped, normalized, or spatially resolved, even though those choices can matter to the writing itself.

 This is not a small rendering detail.